 Putting a password on your WordPress page helps you have specific users visit your WordPress website.

 You may have an online store with WooCommerce.
 In this case, you need to password protect your WordPress.
-The type of your website and the activity you have on your website affects how you would protect your site.
+The type of your website and the activity you have on your website affect how you would protect your site.

 You can password protect your entire WordPress website or parts of your website.
-You can put a password on your categories, posts and even WooCommerce products.
+You can put a password on your categories, posts, and even WooCommerce products.